coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 force descriptor and abjuration spells that affect ethereal beings.
 Spellcasters on the Material Plane must have some way to detect foes on the Ethereal Plane before targeting them with force-based spells, of course.
-While it's possible to hit ethereal enemies with a force spell cast on the Material Plane, the reverse isn't possible.
+While it’s possible to hit ethereal enemies with a force spell cast on the Material Plane, the reverse isn’t possible.
 No magical attacks cross from the Ethereal Plane to the Material Plane, including force attacks.